 “If thou (Cain) doest well, shalt thou not be accepted?
 And if thou doest not well, sin lieth at the door.
 And unto thee shall be his desire, and thou shalt rule over him” (Gen4:7King James Version)

-Sin per se could hardly be “at the door” in Cain’s case, it’s already in Cain’s heart and about to wreak havoc.
-Cain is described elsewhere as “of the evil one”, confirming that the Sinful One was indeed at the door and was able to master Cain and thereby control and own him (1Jn3:12).
-From the human perspective, that would not have been so if Cain had responded differently to the challenge Yahweh presented to him in Gen4:7, so the verse effectively reflects a Universal Covenant of Life for fallen humanity; for Abel was fallen but he was accepted.
+Sin per se could hardly be “at the door” in Cain’s case.
+It’s already in Cain’s heart and about to wreak havoc.
+Cain is described elsewhere as “of the evil one”.
+That confirms that the Sinful One was indeed at the door wishing to master and control Cain; thereby to own him (1Jn3:12).
+From the human perspective, that would not have been so if Cain had responded differently to the challenge Yahweh presented to him in Gen4:7.
+So the verse effectively reflects a Universal Covenant of Life for fallen humanity; for Abel was fallen but he was accepted.

-For no one is born devoid of at least one “talent” (the light of conscience) but some choose to bury it in the ground and they will be condemned (cf. Mt25:14-29; Jn1:9).
+For no one is born devoid of at least one “talent” (the light of conscience).
+But some choose to bury it in the ground and they will be condemned (cf. Mt25:14-29; Jn1:9).
 Cain, an agricultural farmer (4:2) was not expected to steal from his livestock farmer brother Abel in order to sacrifice an animal in offering for his sin, as some would dissemble (e.g. the Youngs Literal translators).
 Cain and his sacrifice were not accepted because his works were evil whilst his brother’s works were righteous (1Jn3:12).
-That was because the one exercised faith and the other didn’t, for one was a child of God, the other as confirmed in later scripture was or had become satanic (1Jn3:12).
+That was because the one exercised faith and the other didn’t.
+For one was a child of God, the other as confirmed in later scripture was or had become satanic (1Jn3:12).
 One remained justified within the Universal Covenant of Life, the other defaulted.

-The understanding of some that Cain and Abel were expected to anticipate a future Sacrifice for sin by sacrificing an animal is unsustainable; cultic sacrifices were not clearly established as a religious system until the Law of Moses.
-Paul, James and the writer to the Hebrews make it quite clear why Abraham was counted as righteous, being a belief in the God he had encountered evidenced by obedience, in his case that he would be rewarded with a great family (cf. Gen15:1).
+The understanding that Cain and Abel should anticipate a future Sacrifice for sin by sacrificing an animal is unsustainable.
+Cultic sacrifices were not clearly established as a religious system until the Law of Moses.
+Paul, James and the writer to the Hebrews make it quite clear why Abraham had been counted as righteous.
+It was a belief in the God he had encountered evidenced by obedience.
+In his case that he would be rewarded with a great family (cf. Gen15:1).
 Abraham, nor indeed anyone in the Old Testament is declared to be justified by means of offering an animal sacrifice.

 [These posts are intended to complement my book by identifying “glosses” in OT narrative which have impacted upon traditional Christian perspectives on divine providence].